-If you want to get off the beaten path and are looking for adventure on your Cayman Islands vacation, then a visit to Cayman Brac is a must.
+If you want to get off the beaten path and are looking for adventure on your Cayman Islands vacation, then planning a trip to visit to Cayman Brac is a must.
 Named for its breathtaking 140 ft bluff, the “Brac” is a rugged and charming 14 square miles and provides adventure seekers and nature lovers with the opportunity to get up close and personal with some of our islands’ most dramatic scenery, exotic flora and fauna.
 Those of us who make our home on Cayman Brac take great pride in our island.

 We are a small community with a population of less than 1,800, but us ‘Brackers’, as we are known to be called, are warm, welcoming and outgoing folks who love sharing tales of our island and its history with our visitors.
 Our tiny towns have names like West End, Watering Place, Cotton Tree Bay, Creek and Spot Bay and our laid back, friendly hotels and resorts are the perfect place to relax and unwind after an adventurous day.

 So you’re on the Brac and you want to know what to do.
 That’s easy - just ask one of us.
 We will probably start by showing you the Bluff and telling you about the breathtaking view from the lighthouse located on the Bluff.
 We will certainly recommend that you explore our limestone caves and sinkholes, high above water, and we will for sure tell you the tragic story of baby Rebecca who died during the 1932 hurricane and whose grave is in the cave that shares her name.